WHEN YOU FIRST ARRIVE

 - Maximum non-resident tuition charged.
 The total non-resident tuition fee charged International Students during an academic year (Fall and Spring semesters only) shall not exceed 30 units.
 As such, students who enroll in excess of 30 units per academic year will not have to submit non-resident tuition fees for these additional units.

 - Sponsored Students.
 Please make sure Student Financial Services Center has updated sponsorship information regarding your scholarship prior to the start of the semester.

 - Exchange Students.
-In addition to normal registration procedures, exchange students should meet with their International Student Advisor in the Office of Global Education.
+In addition to normal registration procedures, exchange students should meet with their International Student Advisor in the International Programs and Global Engagement office.
 Exchange students are not required to submit tuition fees.

 - Refunds.
 It is critical that students "drop" excess courses prior to stated payment deadlines.
 In addition, refunds will NOT be issued for courses dropped after the second week of each semester.

 All students are required to get a student One Card (student photo identification) in order to use campus services such as the Student Health Center, Library, athletic events, elections, student activities, and free off campus bus and light rail service.
 Each academic term a new semester "sleeve" for your One Card will be issued to you enabling you to use the Hornet Express Shuttle Service and Sacramento city buses and light rail free of charge.
 The card is available from the One Card office located near Brighton Hall.
 In order to obtain the One Card you need a valid photo ID (i.e. passport), your student I.D. number, and a document fee.